 As a psychotherapist for the last 20 years and a leading specialist in women’s emotional, psychological and spiritual health and well-being, I have witnessed the journey of many young women who enter therapy because of symptoms such as eating disorders or relationship problems.
 Of course we work on symptom relief but a huge chunk of the therapy is actually spent separating psychologically from mother (and father as well as other internalized imagoes).
 This can be long-term and painful work as the daughter begins to wonder, ‘who am I, if I am not my mother?’, ‘who am I if I am not who my mother told me I am?’

-It is grief work because it means letting go of the false identities we have been living out of as well as coming to the realisation that we cannot change mother into the mother we long for.
+It is grief work because it means letting go of the false identities we have been living out of as well as coming to the realisation that we cannot change mother into the kind of mother we long for.
 It means accepting mother as she is.
 It means growing up and (re) mothering ourselves in a loving and nurturing way.
-In Jungian psychology, it means getting in touch with – and owning – our feminine aspects of the soul/psyche.
+In Jungian psychology, it means getting in touch with – and owning – the feminine aspects of the soul/psyche.

-About how common the breakdown of a mother-daughter relationship is…
+How common is the breakdown of a mother-daughter relationship?

 Many women have an extremely complex relationship with mother.
 It is not uncommon however, for the relationship to breakdown, heal and transform overtime.

-About some of the reasons why this may have happened…
+What are some of the reasons why this may have happened?

 The most problematic mother-daughter relationships are for those who grow up with a mother who suffers with narcissistic wounding and who therefore parents with narcissistic tendencies.